 Antioxidants and Aging

-Top your salad with tuna or salmon instead of chicken.
-Fish has been called "brain food" because its fatty acids, DHA and EPA, are important to brain and nervous system development.
-Eating fish one to two times a week may also lower the risk of dementia.
+It’s been called "brain food" because its fatty acids, DHA and EPA, can help your brain and nervous system work the way they should.
+Eating fish 1 or 2 times a week may also make you less likely to have dementia.
 Omega-3 fats found in fatty fish, like salmon or trout, can lower “bad” cholesterol and triglycerides.
 It can also help ease the inflammation that leads to atherosclerosis, when fatty deposits clog your arteries.

 Eat Like the Greeks

 People who live near the Mediterranean regularly include olive oil, fish, vegetables, and whole grains in their meals, along with an occasional glass of red wine.
 Instead of salt, they use spices and herbs to flavor their foods.
 This "Mediterranean diet" can be good for heart health, and it may lower your chances of mild memory issues and some kinds of cancer.